amirharati/context_optimizer_proxy/README.md

 ## CONTRIBUTING
 ================================================================================

-This is a personal tool/research project.
+This is a personal tool/research project (for now).
 If you find it useful:

 1. Star the repo
 2. Share your session analysis findings